 Curfew in Aruba

 Where to get a PCR test in Aruba – COVID-19 testing in Aruba

 Your country may require you to take a PCR test in order to fly back home.
 If you need to get a PCR test in Aruba, here is a list of places you can get tested, along with information about testing.

 Aruba reopening its borders to tourists – F.A.Q.

 Check out these FAQs related to Aruba reopening for tourists and let us know if you have any other questions in the comments below.

-Yes, you can travel to Aruba right now as long as you are not coming from Brazil, South Africa, or Venezuela.
+Yes, you can travel to Aruba right now as long as you are not coming from Venezuela.

-There are currently 450+ active cases and 90+ deaths due to COVID-19 in Aruba as of today.
+There are currently 1,000+ active cases and 120+ deaths due to COVID-19 in Aruba as of today.
 The CDC classifies travel to Aruba as “Level 4- Very High Risk.”
 If you have a pre-existing condition or any health condition that could increase your chances of serious illness, do not travel to Aruba.
-Additionally, even if you are not high-risk, you might want to reconsider traveling to Aruba.
+Additionally, if you are unvaccinated, you should reconsider traveling to Aruba.

-Yes, travelers from Brazil, South Africa, and Venezuela cannot currently enter Aruba.
+Yes, travelers from Venezuela cannot currently enter Aruba.

-Yes, you must take a molecular test to travel to Aruba.
+Yes, you must take a molecular test to travel to Aruba, unless you are traveling from a European country that is not a high-risk area.
 Acceptable tests include PCR, RT-PCR, NAA, LAMP, and TMA.
 If you do not get tested prior to arrival in Aruba, you will be subject to testing on arrival.